Fixed-Relative-Switched Threshold Strategies for Consensus Tracking Control of Nonlinear Multiagent Systems: Abstract

 \section{Abstract}

-This paper investigates event-triggered control for consensus tracking in nonlinear semi-strict-feedback multi-agent systems (MASs) with unknown states and subject to disturbances.
-We begin by employing radial basis function neural networks combined with the backstepping method to approximate the unknown nonlinear dynamics of the MASs, which facilitates the development of state and disturbance observers for estimation.
-We then propose three adaptive event-triggered control strategies: fixed-threshold, relative-threshold, and switch-threshold, whose controllers and triggering conditions are defined acocrdingly.
-By applying Lyapunov stability theory, we rigorously prove that all follower agents' outputs consistently track the reference of their leader, and all error signals remain uniformly bounded.
-Moreover, our control strategies effectively mitigate the occurrence of Zeno behaviors.
-To validate our control framework, an illustrative example is provided to demonstrate its desirable performance in consensus tracking and triggering efficiency.
+This paper investigates event-triggered consensus tracking in nonlinear semi-strict-feedback multi-agent systems involving one leader and multiple followers.
+We first employ radial basis function neural networks and backstepping techniques to approximate the unknown nonlinear dynamics, facilitating the design of dual observers to measure the unknown states and disturbances.
+Then three adaptive event-triggered control schemes are proposed: fixed-threshold, relative-threshold, and switched-threshold configurations, each featuring specialized controller architectures and triggering mechanisms.
+Through Lyapunov stability analysis, we establish that the follower agents can asymptotically track the reference trajectory of the leader, meanwhile all error signals remain uniform bounded.
+Our proposed control strategies effectively prevent Zeno behaviors through stringent exclusion criteria.
+Finally, an illustrative example is presented, demonstrating the competitive performance of our control framework in achieving consensus tracking and optimizing triggering efficiency.